For an overview of the construction, watch the above video.

 The Roman Colosseum, one of the marvels of the ancient world, was built using money from the province of Judea.
 This was not a charitable gift though.
 The First Jewish Revolt broke out after rising tensions between the Jews and Romans and at first the Jews, though more a loose alliance of rebels than one force, pushed out the Romans.
 The Romans returned later and proceeded to crush all of the rebels and restore the governance of the province.
-After the Jewish Temple in Jerusalem was sacked during the war the spoils were spent on the Colosseum along with up to 100,000 prisoners of war dedicated to constructing the behemoth.
-Therefore, indirectly and against their will, Jews both funded and constructed one of the most enduring symbols of the empire of Rome.
+One inscription referred to the spoils being taken as a funding source for the Colosseum.
+This would indicate that the spoils taken from Jerusalem after the recent war went into the construction of this large, public facility.
+It also led to historians proposing that Jewish men were used as slaves to construct the building because it was a common Roman practice to enslave defeated people.
+It hasn’t been proven but it isn’t an impossibility.
+Therefore, indirectly and against their will, Jews both funded and possibly constructed one of the most enduring symbols of the empire of Rome.

 The best way to support this website is to share it and this article across social media and with your friends.
 Let me know how you found the article as well!

 Check out the info below the article.
 You can see my Facebook & Twitter Feed, different categories, subscription services, subscribe for emails and more.